 The main components of an audio interface include: DAC (Digital to Analog Converter) this takes the digital audio from your computer/device and converts it back into analog form for playback, Preamps these are what amplify the low level signals, Input/Output channels how you connect instruments and output devices such as Monitors or Headphones.
 Depending on how fancy your interface is, it can have a bunch of other features such as DSP, ADAT, SPDIF and many more.

 In the last two decades Audio interfaces have soared in popularity.
-PC based recording has become more mainstream and these small, yet powerful, devices have pretty much defined what music sounds like today.
+PC and Mobile based recording has become more mainstream and these small, yet powerful, devices have pretty much defined what music sounds like today.
 If you’re a musician or producer who wants to record and edit music on your computer, then an audio interface is a must-have piece of equipment.

 If you’re just starting out, you may be confused why you actually need an Audio Interface.
 After all, every computer comes with a built in Sound card that is sufficient for music playability.
 While that is true, a built-in sound card is not designed for music production.
 Even for a small passion project, you will need to use an audio interface if you want it to sound good.

 Different Components of an Audio Interface to Help You Choose the Right One

 Inputs and Outputs – What are They and How Many Do You Need?

 The Input Output (I/O) configuration is arguably the most important criteria for choosing an Audio Interface.
 If you’re just looking to have fun at home, record some tracks, plug in a mic or an instrument or two, then you can just go with a two to four channel unit.
 If you want to record drums, then you’ll need an interface with more channels.